About the CWB

 - Workplace Flex and Parental Leave

-- Executive Working Group - brings business leaders together to explore workplace diversity issues and discuss best practices that drive real change.
-Participation includes:
+- Executive Working Group: Brings business leaders together to explore key issues impacting workplace diversity and inclusion and discuss best practices that drive real change.

-- Gearing Up focuses on the unique needs and aspirations of early-career women with targeted workshops, keynotes and networking opportunities.
+- Gearing Up Conference: A transformational one-day conference focused on the unique needs and aspirations of early-career women.

 We prepare men and women for success and leadership in the workplace through experiential learning and academic theory.
 Our programs focus on critical workplace diversity issues and strategies for self-advocacy and inclusive leadership.

-- Women’s Leadership Program: A four-year program that empowers young women with the essential skills, real-world experiences, and confidence needed to advance into leadership roles.
+- Women’s Leadership Program: Empowers undergraduate women with the essential skills, real-world experiences, and confidence needed to advance into leadership roles.

-- Men of Alliance: A student group that bring together male students interested in learning about gender equity issues and demonstrating active support for their female peers in the classroom and the workplace.
+- Men of Alliance Student Group: Male students interested in learning about gender equity and demonstrating active support for their female peers in the classroom and the workplace.